Hardouin History, Family Crest & Coats of Arms

-Origins Available: English
+- Origins Available:

 As a surname, Hardouin is thought to be derived from the place named Harden in West Yorkshire.
 The place name in turn is derived from the Old English words "hara," or "hare," and "denu," or "valley."

 Early Origins of the Hardouin family

 Important Dates for the Hardouin family

 This web page shows only a small excerpt of our Hardouin research.
-Another 186 words (13 lines of text) covering the years 1296 and 1512 are included under the topic Early Hardouin History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1296, 1512 and are included under the topic Early Hardouin History in all our PDF Extended History products and printed products wherever possible.